 So go ahead and have fun with lots of different colours and styles.
 Why not try mixing metals?
 Usually pairing two colours together can work well and look coherent.

 Arabic, fair African and dark African skin, black hair

 Once again, either gold, rose gold or silver can look fantastic on you, but some delicate silver jewellery can look a bit lost on darker skin.
 Gold will look really striking on you too.

-As you many of you know, this happens to be to my skin tone.
-Similar to our lightly tanned sisters, most metal and jewel tones look great on our skin.
-Rose gold brings a softness to our skin tone, while classic 18kt or even 22kt gold will look fantastic.
+Similar to your lightly tanned sisters, most metal and jewel tones look great on our skin.
+Rose gold brings a softness to your skin tone, while classic 18kt or even 22kt gold will look fantastic.
 Silver, platinum and white gold offer a slightly more pared back look so you can layer lots of pieces without looking blingy.
-We can pretty much ride most jewellery trends so really it comes down to personal choice.
+You can pretty much ride most jewellery trends so really it comes down to personal choice.